jhyrkas/sms-tools-audio-bashing/README.md

 See original sms-tools README below to compile some of the code necessary to use sms-tools.

 After compiling sms-tools, the software for the audio bashing and whacking is contained in the audio_bashing subdirectory.
-Until a requirements.txt is setup, please make sure you have the following libraries installed:
+Until a requirements.txt is setup, please make sure you have the following python libraries installed:

 * librosa
 * matplotlib